Jelly-RDF/pyjelly/docs/generic-sink.md

 {{ code_example('generic/05_serialize_flat.py')}}

 Data is transmitted and kept ordered and simple.

-See also [RDFLib serialization formats](https://rdflib.readthedocs.io/en/stable/intro_to_parsing.html?utm_source=chatgpt.com).
+### See also

+If you are familiar with RDFLib, you can use pyjelly together with RDFLib in a similar way.
+See: [getting-started.md](getting-started.md).